ryan-lab-duke/programming-for-sds-site/_sources/assignments/01-assignment.md

 In your new Jupyter Notebook, write some **Python code** that returns the following:

-* a) the length of the Willamette River (187 miles) in kilometers
+* a) a variable named `willamette` that contains the length of the Willamette River (187 miles) in kilometers

-* b) the length of the McKenzie River (145 km) in miles
+* b) a variable named `mckenzie` that contains the length of the McKenzie River (145 km) in miles

-* c) the combined length of the Willamette and McKenzie rivers in kilometers
+* c) a variable named `combined` that contains the combined length of the Willamette and McKenzie rivers in kilometers

 Note that we can convert from **miles** to **kilometers** by multiplying the length value by 1.609.